zirkelc/zirkelc/README.md

 I'm Chris, a software engineer at heart and co-founder of [flyweight.io](https://flyweight.io).

-I like to create stuff and share it!

-## Stuff

 ### AWS

 - [AWS Signature V4](https://github.com/zirkelc/aws-signature-v4): This project includes two libraries: [aws-sigv4-fetch](https://github.com/zirkelc/aws-signature-v4/tree/main/packages/aws-sigv4-fetch) and [aws-sigv4-sign](https://github.com/zirkelc/aws-signature-v4/tree/main/packages/aws-sigv4-sign), which are used to sign HTTP requests with AWS Signature Version 4 (SigV4).